baptistechomette/MPIFD-MIMO/README.md

 **Overview:**

-MPIFD-MIMO is a Matlab package that provides a set of tools to identify modal parameters of a structure using measured frequency response functions (FRFs):
+MPIFD-MIMO is a Matlab package that provides a set of tools to identify modal parameters of a structure using measured Frequency Response Functions (FRFs):
 - frequency,
 - modal damping,
 - modal residues,